Up to 50% off sofas & mattresses — limited‑time deals.

 If you have sensitive skin

-OEKO-TEX STANDARD 100 becomes more relevant because it speaks directly to harmful-substance testing in textiles that may have close skin contact.
+OEKO-TEX STANDARD 100 becomes more relevant if you have sensitive skin because it speaks directly to harmful-substance testing in textiles that may have close skin contact.
 It is most useful when paired with clear disclosure on the other mattress layers.

 If the bed is for a child

-Children’s sleep environments deserve extra scrutiny.
+Children’s sleep environments deserve closer scrutiny.
 A 2025 study found elevated SVOCs in the sleeping microenvironment around children’s mattresses and detected higher emissions under body-temperature and body-weight conditions.
-That does not mean every child’s mattress is unsafe, but it does support a stricter approach to emissions, materials disclosure, and vague marketing claims.
+That does not mean every child’s mattress is unsafe, but it does support being stricter about emissions labels, materials disclosure, and vague marketing language.

 Action Summary